Apodini/ApodiniTypeInformation/Sources/ApodiniTypeInformation/ApodiniTypeInformation.docc/ApodiniTypeInformation.md

 ## Overview

-This is an example for a [DocC](https://developer.apple.com/documentation/docc) documentation for the ApodiniTemplate package.
+This is an example for a [DocC](https://developer.apple.com/documentation/docc) documentation for the ApodiniTypeInformation package.